Unity-Technologies/ml-agents/docs/Reward-Signals.md

 visit the same states as in the demonstrations but with possibly different actions.
 Setting to `False` is more likely to be stable, especially with imperfect demonstrations, but may learn slower.

 Default Value: `false`

+#### (Optional) Variational Discriminator Bottleneck

+`use_vail` enables a [variational bottleneck](https://arxiv.org/abs/1810.00821) within the GAIL discriminator.
+This forces the discriminator to learn a more general representation and reduces its tendency to be "too good" at discriminating, making learning more stable.
+However, it does increase training time.
+Enable this if you notice your imitation learning is unstable, or unable to learn the task at hand.

+Default Value: `false`